 Medulloblastoma is the most common type of brain tumour affecting children.
 Current treatments for it and other similar cancers have serious side-effects resulting from 'collateral' damage to the surrounding healthy tissues.
 This project will study a number of possible options for improved and more effective treatment.

-Ms Karen Lai (Pharmacology, Strathclyde University) undertook an Undergraduate Vacation Scholarship under the supervision of Dr Nial Wheate, to investigate a novel treatment for glioblastoma using platinum-cucurbituril-based drugs, delivered in a nasal formulation.
+Ms Karen Lai (Pharmacology, Strathclyde University) supervised by Dr Nial Wheate, to investigate a novel treatment for glioblastoma using platinum-cucurbituril-based drugs, delivered in a nasal formulation.

-Mr Eric Cruickshank (Immunology, Glasgow University) undertook an Undergraduate Vacation Scholarship under the supervision of Dr Carl Goodyear, to investigate the epigenetic regulation of osteoclast differentiation.
+Mr Eric Cruickshank (Immunology, Glasgow University) supervised by Dr Carl Goodyear, to investigate the epigenetic regulation of osteoclast differentiation.

-Ms Siobhan Hay (Pharmacology, Glasgow University) undertook an Undergraduate Vacation Scholarship under the supervision of Dr Rachel Shirley, to study levels of apoptosis following cerebral ischaemia.
+Ms Siobhan Hay (Pharmacology, Glasgow University) supervised by Dr Rachel Shirley, to study levels of apoptosis following cerebral ischaemia.

 Awards in 2009-10£148,940 over three years to Dr Carl S. Goodyear (Clinical Neurosciences), Professor Margaret Harnett (Immunology, Infection & Inflammation, Glasgow University) & Dr Richard Soutar (Haematology, Gartnavel General Hospital, Glasgow) to study the inhibition of osteoclastogenesis by immunomodulatory complexes.
 (The Vipiana Award)